The Mind Behind the Magic

 Dr. Alexander Randall 5th

-As an entrepreneur, he created the Boston Computer Exchange – the world’s first e-commerce business – and the East West Educational Development Foundation, which recycled computers and supported democracy around the world after the fall of the Berlin Wall.
+His dream work had practical application.
+He dreamed up the World's first E-commerce business - Boston Computer Exchange – – and the East West Educational Development Foundation, which recycled computers and supported democracy around the world after the fall of the Berlin Wall.
+He turns dreams into action.

-Randall is the author of Dream Wizard Conquers His Knightmare and Dream Wizard ESCAPES, among many other publications.
+Randall is the author of Dream Wizard Conquers His Knightmare and Dream Wizard ESCAPES, Dream Wizard Pirate Gold and the forthcoming - Dream Wizard at Altered State University among many other publications.

 He earned his doctoral degree at Columbia University under the direction of Dr. Margaret Mead, working on the origins of novel ideas, the diffusion of innovation, and the psychology of sleep.
 His dissertation was a field study among a tribe of dreamers.
-He holds various master’s degrees, also from Columbia, and a bachelor’s degree in Psychology from Princeton, where he studied sleep and dreaming with Dr. Henry Reed.
+He holds two additional master’s degrees, also from Columbia, and a bachelor’s degree in Psychology from Princeton, where he studied sleep and dreaming with Dr. Henry Reed and Psychedelics with Dr. Humphry Osmond.
 His research focuses on the psychology of the visionary experience, creativity, innovation, entrepreneurship, and the edges of insanity.

 Curriculum Vitae